 Information security risks and security testing need to be critical components of all businesses.
 There are many ways to improve your information security, and there are also many security testing options for organizations.
 A penetration test is one of those methods for security testing organizations may choose to employ.

-What is a penetration test?
+What is penetration testing?

-Think of it this way.
-If you wanted to find out how effective the security system of your house was, you could hire someone to attempt to burglarize you and your home.
+Think of it this way: if you wanted to find out how effective the security system of your house was, you could hire someone to attempt to burglarize you and your home.

 The same is true with a penetration test.
 If you’ve never had a proper security assessment done on your organization and security practices (or if you don’t have security practices in place at all), finding out how vulnerable they are is both premature and a waste of your time and money.

-What Should I Look For?
+What Should I Look For in Testing Services?

 A Real Penetration Tester

-At FRSecure we do about 100 penetration tests per year, and our team has OSCP training as well as numerous competition awards (like Defcon CTF and Wild West Hacking Fest).
-If you’re going to have one of these tests done, find an organization who has similar experience and accolades, so you know you’re not just getting some ‘script kiddie’
+At FRSecure we have an entire team dedicated to pen testing for clients all year round.
+Our team has OSCP training as well as numerous competition awards (like Defcon CTF and Wild West Hacking Fest).
+If you’re going to have one of these tests done, find ethical hacking professionals who have similar experience and accolades, so you know you’re not just getting some “script kiddie.”

 At FRSecure, we believe in telling the truth (it’s actually our number one core value as a company).
 After searching for the cost of a network penetration test on my favorite search engine, few people ACTUALLY attempted to answer the question.
 Most just said, “it depends.”